 In response to the gradual opening of businesses and activities in the region, and to continue supporting the travel needs of essential workers, the Capitol Corridor will add back some of the service it was forced to reduce in March when shelter-in-place orders went into effect.
-The updated schedule will be available soon on the Schedules page of the Capitol Corridor website.
+The updated schedule is available on the Schedules page of the Capitol Corridor website.

 On Monday, June 1, the Capitol Corridor will increase its current train schedule frequency from five to eight weekday round trips, which represents just over half of the Capitol Corridor’s normal, pre-COVID weekday service level.
 Five of those round trips will serve stations south of Oakland Jack London Square to San Jose.
 Other service highlights are as follows:

 - The increased rail schedule includes the return of service between Auburn and Sacramento, as well as some connecting bus trips associated with the added train service.